ceejbot/jthoober/README.md

 A javascript function will be passed the event object & a callback to fire when complete.

+If you set the `fullEvent` boolean option to true, a script rule will be passed the entire JSON webhook event, stringified, as its only argument.

-All rules receive the repo name as the first script argument & the ref of the commit (aka the branch) as the second.
+Otherwise, all script rules receive the repo name as the first script argument & the ref of the commit (aka the branch) as the second.
 If the event is a *push* event, the third argument is the `after` payload field, aka the hash of the head commit.
 If you are passing the event to a javascript function instead of invoking an external script, you are given have the whole event to play with.

 Valid rules options: